Silver Criteria

 Sequenced Leg and Arm Jump

 Dog jumps over the handler's leg, then loops round and jumps over the handler's arm, on a single cue.
+Handler can be sitting or standing.

-Sit Pretty Unassisted
+Sit Pretty with Duration

 Spin and Jump into Handler's Arms

 Dog must spin then immediately jump into handler's arms.
 This must all be completed on one cue.
+Handler can be sitting or standing.

 Spin in a Tight Circle